Gravitational-Wave Signatures of Nonstandard Neutrino Properties in Collapsing Stellar Cores

 Neutrino flavor conversion (FC) in the SN environment introduces a major uncertainty in current SN modeling.
 The high neutrino densities lead to complex, nonlinear, collective FC scenarios that can spawn a range of intriguing phenomena \cite{Pastor:2002we, Duan:2006an, Duan:2010bg, Chakraborty:2016yeg, Volpe:2023met}.
 Despite growing evidence of their relevance for SN dynamics, FC has been ignored in most simulations.
-It is only recently that multi-dimensional neutrino-hydrodynamic SN simulations have started to include schematic implementations \cite{Ehring2023a, Ehring2023b, Nagakura:2022kic}.
+It is only recently that multidimensional neutrino-hydrodynamic SN simulations have started to include schematic implementations \cite{Ehring2023a, Ehring2023b, Nagakura:2022kic,Nagakura:2023PhRvL.130u1401N}.
 Specifically, the phenomenon of \emph{fast} FC (FFC) was considered, where FC might occur on much smaller scales than other phenomena in the SN core.
 These studies indicate that FCs can both support or suppress neutrino-driven explosions, depending on the progenitor and the FC region~\cite{Ehring2023b}.

 However, FFCs thus explored \cite{Ehring2023a, Ehring2023b} are not expected {\em inside\/} the PNS, at least not during the first few 100\,ms after bounce~\cite{Glas2020a, Abbar:2019zoq, Nagakura:2021hyb}.
-On the other hand, BSM neutrino properties provide several mechanisms for generic FC within the PNS.
-For instance, nonstandard neutrino self-interactions ($\nu$NSSI) \cite{Bialynicka-Birula:1964ddi, Bardin:1970wq, Berryman:2022hds} can lead to neutrino flavor equipartition inside the PNS~\cite{Abbar:2022jdm}.
-Likewise, BSM magnetic transition moments for Majorana neutrinos can also cause some sort of equipartition between neutrinos and antineutrinos if there are strong magnetic fields inside the PNS~\cite{Abbar:2020ggq, Kharlanov:2020cti, Sasaki:2021bvu}.
+On the other hand, BSM neutrino properties provide several mechanisms for generic FC within a PNS.
+For instance, resonant conversion and reconversion between active and sterile neutrinos can accelerate the PNS's neutrino loss \cite{Hidaka:2007se, Hidaka:2006sg, Caldwell:1999zk}.
+Nonstandard neutrino self-interactions ($\nu$NSSI) \cite{Bialynicka-Birula:1964ddi, Bardin:1970wq, Berryman:2022hds} can lead to neutrino flavor equipartition inside the PNS~\cite{Abbar:2022jdm}.
+Likewise, BSM magnetic transition moments for Majorana neutrinos can also cause some sort of equipartition between neutrinos and antineutrinos, if there are strong magnetic fields in the PNS~\cite{Abbar:2020ggq, Kharlanov:2020cti, Sasaki:2021bvu}.
 Such an equipartition could significantly impact the thermodynamics of SNe~\cite{Suliga:2024oby}.